Carla-de-Beer/spring-boot-projects/aop-demo/README.md

 `@Pointcut("@target(org.springframework.stereotype.Repository)")`
 </li>
-<li><code>args</code>: This pointcut matches any method that starts with find and has only one parameter of type <code>Long</code>.
+<li><code>args</code>: This PCD matches any method that starts with find and has only one parameter of type <code>Long</code>.
 If we want to match a method with any number of parameters but having the first parameter of type <code>Long</code>, we could use the following expression:

 `@Pointcut("execution(* *..find*(Long,..))")`
 </li>